nicolaei/master/docs/thesis/source/06_results.md

 were probably on a separate channel during our scan.

-An alternative selective scan implementation, which results are found in figure {@fig:selectivescanresultsalt}, scans every other channel instead.
+An alternative selective scan implementation, which results are found in figure {@fig:selectivescanresult}, scans every other channel instead.
 This also takes shorter time than the other discovery methods, but still does not discover all the access points avaliable.

-Out of all the scanning methods, selective scan is thus the least performant, but has a significant speed increase.
+Out of all the scanning methods, selective scan is thus the method that gives the worst results, but it has a significant speed increase.

 In section {@sec:channeloverlap} we took a look at how channel overlapping might help our results in the selective scanning, but it seems like this might not be